-Perhaps one of the hardest thing to do as a Dungeon Master is to create a D&D adventure from scratch for your players to run play.
+Perhaps one of the hardest things to do as a Dungeon Master is to create a D&D adventure from scratch for your players to run play.
 What is needed?
 Will you have enough of an outline to pull this off?
-Don’t worry there is no need to spend 40 hours to create a 2 hour adventure.
+Don’t worry there is no need to spend 40 hours to create a 2-hour adventure.
 We will walk through what you need to create a D&D adventure without spending hours on it.

 Introduction: What is Dungeons and Dragons?

 Dungeons and Dragons (D&D) is a tabletop role-playing game that allows players to take on the roles of fictional heroes and villains, complete with their own personalities and backstories.
 Players explore dungeons, slay monsters, and complete quests in order to achieve victory.
 The game can be tailored to any level of experience, making it perfect for both newcomers and veterans alike.
 In order to create an adventure from scratch, you’ll need the following: a group of friends who want to play, some paper, a pencil, some dice, and imagination.

 - How to create a D&D adventure from scratch

 - The hook: why do you need it?

 - The setting: where does it take place?

 - The challenges: what do the players have to face?